pad1ryoshi/pad1ryoshi/README.md

 ---
 ### About me:

 Hi, I'm Rodrigo Padilha an Web Security Researcher and Open-Source Tool Maker.
 I'm currently studying Computer Networks whose goal is to become a Cybersecurity Researcher and a bug bounty hunter.
-I'm currently focused on exploring web applications, low-level languages such as C and making tools with Golang, Python and Bash.
+I'm currently focused on exploring web applications, learning JavaScript and making tools with Python and Bash.
 I am currently studying to get the Certified Bug Bounty Hunter (CBBH) certification from HackTheBox.

 <div align="center">